jonwiggins/pepperon.ai/README.md

 # pepperon.ai

-pepperon.ai is an open-source machine-learning framework made primarily by _me_.
-This project seeks to implement various ML, NLP, and data mining algorithms as I learn what they are and how they work.
+pepperon.ai is an open-source Python toolset for machine learning and data science and distributed under the Please-Don't-Sue-Me Lisence.

+This project was started in 2019 by _me_ as a central repository for all of the algorithms I have learned in various classes at the University of Utah.

-I imagine it being like scikit-learn, but significantly worse, in terms performance, usability, reliability and scope.
+I envision it being a lot like scikit-learn, except more buggy, with less functionality, worse documentation, and not used by anyone but me.
 But that's okay, because making it will be fun.

-## Clusterings
+## Installation

+### Requirements
+pepperon.ai requires:
+- Python (>= 3.5)
+- NumPy (>= 1.11.0)
+- A love for data
+- Scipy (>= 0.11)
-- Kmeans++
+- Pandas (>= 0.24)

-- Greedy Gonzales
-- Complete Link
-- Mean Link
-- Single Link
+### User Installation
+There's no 'pip' or 'conda' install, just yoink the file you want from this repo and paste it into your repo.

+## Files

+### Clusterings
+- kmeans++ ; for all you unlabeled data needs

-## Decision Trees
+### Decision Trees
-- ID3
+- ID3 ; for all your decison needs

+### Perceptron
+- Simple Perceptron ; for all your needs that are both linearly seperable and basic
+- Average Perceptron ; for all your needs that are both linearly seperable and noisy

+### ngrams
+- ngrams ; for all your simplistic corpus needs

+## Usage Examples
+Maybe one day I will make some files that show off how to go about using these systems

-## ngrams
+## To do
-- ngrams with add_k smoothing
+- Add examples usage files
+- Add kgrams
+- Add streaming algorithms Misa Greis and Count Min Sketch
+- Add clustering algorithms gonzales, lloyds, mean link, single link, and complete link